zen-xu/ghostty/README.md

 - ✅ cross-platform with native UI on macOS and Linux (and Windows is on the roadmap)
 - 🚧 introduce cutting-edge, opt-in terminal capabilities that CLIs can utilize

-On the last goal, there are many excellent terminal emulators that exist today, but Ghostty is unique in this.
-By exposing new [terminal capabilities](https://en.wikipedia.org/wiki/ANSI_escape_code#CSIsection) that CLIs can leverage for richer interactivity, Ghostty can push the boundaries of what is possible with a terminal emulator.
+On the last goal, there are many excellent terminal emulators today, but Ghostty is unique in this.
+By exposing new [terminal capabilities](https://en.wikipedia.org/wiki/ANSI_escape_code#CSIsection) that CLIs can leverage for richer interactivity, Ghostty pushes the boundaries of what is possible with a terminal emulator.

 **Project Status:** Ghostty is still in beta but implements most of the features you'd expect for a daily driver.
 See more in [Roadmap and Status](#roadmap-and-status).